-In this ginger for hair loss before and after effects blog post, I’ll show you how to use ginger for hair growth, hair thickening, how to use it for the treatment of hair loss and dandruff.
+In this “Ginger for Hair Loss Before and After Effects” blog post, I’ll show you how to use ginger for hair growth and hair thickening as well as how to use it for the treatment of hair loss and dandruff.

-So, I’ll advise you read this post to the end as you’re about to learn something that will put an end to your hair loss problem.
+So, I advise that you read this post to the end as you’re about to learn something that will put an end to your hair loss problems.

 Now, if you went to bed as you did last night, and woke up with the hairstyle of an 80’s rock star, you really have to read this.
 It turns out that ginger – yes, the same ginger that is easily found in every kitchen – is basically the hair medicine of the 21st century.